Purva137/GoPro-Autodownload/README.md

 ## Why?

-GoPro killed their desktop app.
+GoPro discontinued their desktop app, GoPro Quik.
 The only official way to transfer footage is their mobile app or physically removing the SD card.
 This project fixes that — connect your laptop to GoPro Wi-Fi and everything downloads automatically, organized and backed up.

 ---